Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Conclusion

-Finally, when a lattice is applied also to the B atoms, then as a function of its amplitude, non-monotonic fragmentation of A atoms occurs; the A atom on-site interaction energies reach a maximum, and then decrease when the B atoms become more and more localized.
-This shows in a dramatic way how the effect of increased localization (or equivalently, on-site energy) of one species acting on the other, can actually saturate.
+Finally, when optical lattices are applied to both components with the condition that their well sites differ by a half-period ($V_{o,A} \propto \cos^2(kz), V_{o,B} \propto \sin^2(kz)$), then as the height of one of the lattices increases, phase decoherence of A atoms is limited and non-monotonic fragmentation occurs; the A atom on-site interaction energies reach a maximum, and then decrease while the other atoms (B) become more localized.
+This shows in a dramatic way how the effect of fragmentation (or equivalently, phase decoherence) of one species due to other component's mean-field, can actually saturate.

-All the calculations pertain to a situation in which the two species are different hyperfine states, with equal masses and equal inter- and intra-species scattering lengths.
+All the calculations pertain to a situation in which the two species are different hyperfine states of the same atomic species, with equal masses and equal inter- and intra-species scattering lengths.
 Since this work is exploratory in nature, we have not attempted an extensive survey of parameter space by varying atom numbers, masses, and scattering lengths.
 We suggest that effects similar to what we obtain could occur if the two species were actually different types of atoms (Rb and K, for example), such as has been obtained in recent experiments.